 I suspect many people who label themselves straight away (be it as a Muslim, Bisexual or Accountant) cannot possibly know how that person perceives the label because each of us has unique experiences which contribute to our interpretation (as an polyamorous accountant, I have definitely had to deal with some misconceptions, although fuck them if they don't love MS Excel...).
 Polyamory doesn't necessarily have to be displayed as part of your identity, it can be just 'something you do', as in - this is how I see love/relationships/the world.
 Your 'someone' would be ideally curious about how belief systems are formed and understanding that there is no 'one truth path'.

 Are they bookish?
-You have over 40 resources at your disposal (see Polyamory in the News for a more or less up to date list).
+You have over 40 books at your disposal (including mine).
 Do they like articles or blogs?
-Communicate – non violent communication can help you a lot.
+Communicate - non-violent communication can help you a lot.

 The biggest red flag you have to watch for is how their survival mechanism operates.
 Do they have a fight tendency or a flight tendency?
 When the emotional turmoil hits - and it will - are they willing to confront it head on and talk about it, or will they simply shut down and leave?
 Do they see possibilities or only problems?
 If you both have an open mind and are willing to communicate, sifting through the layers of what we think we know to be true, and perhaps being wrong about everything (yes, you too), then your chances are better.